Making a Flare – Quick Tips

 - Ream the copper before flaring to remove the burr but don’t OVEREAM and thin out the copper edge.

-- Use a good, modern, concentric flaring tool with a 45-degree cone and block.
+- Use a good, modern flaring tool designed for refrigeration.
 This is a great one

 - Use a flare wrench instead of an adjustable wrench and tighten with a torque wrench.
 I understand that very few techs do this… but it is a great practice if you want to get it right the first time with no leaks and no damage.
 This can be done easily be done with a set of SAE crowsfoot flare nut wrenches and a 3/8″ torque wrench.
 As always use manufacturers torque specs if available.
 If not you may use the chart below.
 Make sure to keep the crowsfoot at 90 degrees to the wrench (perpendicular) and place your hand on the end grip of the wrench.
 If you have lubricant on the threads stay on the low side of the torque rating.